jasonhallen/jasonhallen.github.io/pages/blog/update-new-website.md

 * **Lack of support** - I've always found Joomla support lacking online.
 It feels like a ghost town compared to the robust online support for WordPress.
 I'll Google questions about how to do this or that in Joomla, and it can be very hard to get a good answer.
 Even searching the Joomla extension marketplace feels sketchy at times.

 * **Not secure** - Earlier I mentioned that I maintained an organization's Joomla site.
-Before me nobody had updated the Joomla version for a few years, so it had been hacked and injected with malicious code.
+Nobody had updated the Joomla version for a few years by the time I took responsibility for the site, so it had been hacked and injected with malicious code.
 This shows how vulnerable you can be in a CMS if you're not staying up to date with patches and updates.
 And yet, staying up to date with patches and updates introduces its own complications because you're always wondering what's going to break on your website when you implement them.

 ### Choosing an SSG

 Given my frustrations with Joomla and that I wanted to delve into the world of Node.js, I figured that converting my website into an SSG would be a good introductory Node.js project.
 The first order of business was choosing an SSG.
 I briefly looked at Gatsby and Jekyll but then started to read other people's blog posts about their experiences with them.
 These posts gave the impression that Gatsby and Jekyll were also flexible, abstracted frameworks with their own configuration learning curves.
 The writers asked, "Why spend days wrapping our heads around somebody else's idea of how to build a website when we can build bare bones SSG's that meet our needs in the same amount of time?"

 One such writer was Yakko Majuri.
 His post ["Why I built my own static site generator"](https://yakkomajuri.com/blog/teeny) made the case for an ultra-minimalist SSG.
 He wrote his own SSG called [Teeny](https://github.com/yakkomajuri/teeny) and explained how the components work together.
 If you look at the main [`cli.js`](https://github.com/yakkomajuri/teeny/blob/main/cli.js) script you'll see that it only takes about 160 lines of JavaScript to build his site.
-Studying the `cli.js` file demystifies what an SSG actually does.
+Studying the `cli.js` script demystifies what an SSG actually does.
 Inspired by his approach, I forked Teeny in GitHub and began to customize it for my own site.

 ### My New Site

-You can find the code of my new website in my [forked Teeny repository](https://github.com/jasonhallen/teeny) and the content and assets at my [jasonhallen.github.io repository](https://github.com/jasonhallen/jasonhallen.github.io/).
+You can find the SSG code that builds my new website in my [forked Teeny repository](https://github.com/jasonhallen/teeny) and the content and assets at my [jasonhallen.github.io repository](https://github.com/jasonhallen/jasonhallen.github.io/).
 I'll give you an overview of how it works.

 #### Content

 The content of the website (aka the Music, About, and Blog pages) is made up of Markdown files and HTML templates.
-For example, [here's the Markdown file of this post](https://github.com/jasonhallen/jasonhallen.github.io/blob/main/pages/blog/update-website.md).
+For example, [here's the Markdown file of this post](https://raw.githubusercontent.com/jasonhallen/jasonhallen.github.io/main/pages/blog/update-new-website.md).
 At the top of the file is a front matter section that contains metadata about the post.
-After that is the post itself which is mostly written in Markdown with HTML sprinkled in for to format the media items.
+After that is the post itself which is mostly written in Markdown with HTML sprinkled in to format the media items.
 Assets like images and audio are stored in dedicated folders within the repository.
 The Node.js package called [`front-matter`](https://www.npmjs.com/package/front-matter) parses the front matter and the package called [`marked`](https://www.npmjs.com/package/marked) converts the Markdown to HTML.

 #### Building